Cheesy Steak Cups – Delicious cups filled with steak and cheese. Goodness in a bread cup. Quick to grab for on the go. Freezer friendly too.

 - 2/3 cup warm water

 - 1 egg slightly beaten

 - 1 teaspoon salt

 For Steak Filling:

 - 9 oz frozen beef sandwich steaks

-- 12 oz shredded provolone cheese (may substitute american, cheddar, etc.)
+- 8 oz shredded provolone cheese may substitute American, cheddar, etc., divided

 - Meanwhile chop onion and green pepper.
 Cook onion and peppers along with sandwich steaks over medium heat.
 Cook until steak is no longer pink.
 Season with salt and pepper to taste.